wlwl2/lyrics-translations/README.md

 Website with lyrics translations and a formatting tool.

-**This is an incomplete sample application that does not have many dependencies.**
+Only Chinese translations work right now.

-Data is stored locally in the browser (using both localStorage and localForage- indexedDB) and in the user's file system (it even works on smart phones, but I'm not sure).
+Data is stored locally in the browser (using both localStorage and localForage- indexedDB) and in the user's file system (it even works on smart phones- I tried it once on my iPhone 6 and it worked!).

+## Getting Started

+Open `index.html` in any browser.

 ## Development:

-Run `grunt` when editing css (Grunt 1 watch).
-Run `npm start` when editing js (Webpack 1 watch).
+### Styles

+Run:

+`grunt`

+then start editing src/scss.

+### Scripts

+Run:

+`npm run webpack`